AdobeDocs/workfront.en/help/quicksilver/workfront-basics/work-with-custom-forms/manage-custom-forms-attached-to-objects.md

   For information about how to apply custom forms to an object, see [Add a custom form to an object](../../workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md).

-## Reorder multiple custom forms attached to an object
+## Reorder multiple custom forms attached to an object {#reorder-multiple-custom-forms-attached-to-an-object}

 1. Go to the object where you want to change the order of the added custom forms, ,then start to edit the object.